wdi-sf-jan-2014/notes/intro_algorithms/intro_algorithms.md

 ## Agenda

+1. What is an Algorithm?
 1. Searching Sorted Arrays
 1. Benchmarking Linear VS Binary Search
 1. Merge Sort
 1. Benchmarking the sorts
 1. Inserting into a Sorted Array

+## What is an Algorithm
+An algorithm is a precisely defined process for solving a problem.
+It is a concept which can be turned into code.
+Precision is what makes an algorithm more useful than an idea for solving a problem.
+With a precise problem, which means a precise specification for the input and a precise specification for the input, we can plan our code effectively.
+We will use RSpec this afternoon to help us write these precise specifications for our input and our output.
+Executable testing like RSpec doesn't replace focused reasoning and creativity, but it does make it easier.

 ## Searching a Sorted Array
 This morning you implemented BubbleSort.
 We're now going to talk about precisely why having a sorted list is more useful than having an unsorted list.